 - You will not collect if you need to self-isolate

 If you cannot guarantee these situations, you must pause or end your collection slot on the Volunteer Hub.
 Please make sure that the store is notified if nobody is going to collect.

 On what authority has it been decided sharing can continue?

-- OLIO is a registered food business and we work with our Environmental Health Primary Authority to receive ‘assured advice’ on our FWH volunteering programme
+- OLIO is a registered food business and we work with our Environmental Health Primary Authority to receive ‘assured advice’ on our FWH volunteering program

-- We have reconfirmed with our Primary Authority and our Food Safety Advisor, Sterling Crew, that, even in the current ‘lockdown’ environment, saving surplus food from businesses not only can continue, but also plays an important part in providing an essential service to the community, especially in the face of mounting food insecurity
+- We have reconfirmed with our Primary Authority and our Food Safety Advisor, Sterling Crew, that saving surplus food from businesses not only can continue but also plays an important part in providing an essential service to the community, especially in the face of mounting food insecurity

 - It has been confirmed by the NHS and FDA that "the risk of catching the virus that causes COVID-19 from a package that has been moved, traveled, and exposed to different conditions and temperature is very low."

-- Individual items must be grouped in a bag and labeled with the name of the receiver (if you don't have enough bags, please ask requesters to leave behind an empty carrier bag)
+- Individual items can be grouped in a bag and labeled with the name of the receiver (if you don't have enough bags, please ask requesters to leave behind an empty carrier bag)